Basketball legend Kobe Bryant killed in helicopter crash in California

-Bryant died in a helicopter crash near Calabasas, California, a source told The Associated Press.
+Bryant died in a helicopter crash near Calabasas, California, a person familiar with the situation told The Associated Press.
 It was unclear if family members were on the helicopter.
+The crash happened around 10 a.m. near about 30 miles northwest of downtown Los Angeles.

+Federal Aviation Administration spokesman Allen Kenitzer said it was a Sikorsky S-76 and it was not known what caused the crash.

 Bryant retired in 2016 as the third-leading scorer in NBA history, finishing two decades with the Lakers as a prolific scorer with a sublime all-around game and a relentless competitive ethic.
 He held that spot in the league scoring ranks until Saturday night, when the Lakers’ LeBron James passed him for third place during a game in Philadelphia, Bryant’s hometown.